 - After browsing to the location of your CSV file, specify “,” as the column delimiter.

 - Next, select the Spatial reference system depending on the coordinate system of the geotags.
-Set the camera orientation to X left, Y down.
+Set the camera orientation to X right, Y up.
 Click next when you are done.

 - The final step is to assign the column to match the column in your dataset.
-The default settings in WingtraHub are as following:
+The default settings in WingtraHub are as follows:

 Latitude -> Longitude -> Height -> Omega -> Phi -> Kappa